KevinWorkman/intro-to-web-dev/week-03-layout/README.md

 Your website should contain at least the following:

+- At least 3 pages that link between each other.
+You can use the example files in this directory, or you can delete them and come up with your own.
 - 3 HTML elements in a flexbox container with `flex-direction: column`
 - 3 HTML elements in a flexbox container with `flex-direction: row`
 - 1 HTML element that displays differently based on the width of the window